 Duke University Compliance Program

 In the Duke University Compliance Program, we offer excellent opportunities for staff to build upon expertise and become trusted advisors in the Duke community in compliance risk areas.
-The Duke University Compliance Program has three sections: 1) Ethics and Compliance Program; 2) Research Compliance Assurance; 3) Sponsored Programs Assurance; and 4) Privacy.
+The Duke University Compliance Program has two sections: 1) Compliance Services; and 2) Sponsored Programs Assurance and Research Compliance Assurance.
 Compliance staff members are certified experts in their fields.
 They conduct compliance reviews and give proactive feedback on regulatory requirements and best practices.
 Their work involves frequent contact with leaders in central administration, schools, departments, centers, institutes, highly regulated programs, clinical research units and individual research teams.
 The development of significant expertise in highly complex regulatory areas has provided staff in the Compliance Program opportunities for internal advancement within the Compliance Program as well as upward mobility in other parts of Duke.
 Compliance staff members have moved into positions such as research practices manager, director of the Duke Cancer Network, senior business process analyst and positions within departmental research administration.